 Rivers are terrestrial flowing surface waters that drain well defined watersheds.
 A river typically has a geographic origin, termed its headwaters.
 In general, there are smaller rivers or streams that merge into the principal river of a given watershed; such influent streams are called tributaries of the principal river.
 Most rivers either discharge to a larger watercourse or flow into one of the seas of the world.
 In the less common circumstance, a river may terminate in an inland lake, with no outlet; this circumstance is called an endorheic basin.
 Rivers are home to a diversity of flora and fauna.

 The Yangtze River, Asia's longest watercourse at about 6300 kilometers, has a basin that holds approximately one third of the population of China.
 The headwaters of the...

-Located within the miombo and mopane woodlands of the Central African Plateau, Zambezian flooded grasslands are an anomaly of productivity and abundance in a landscape characterized by nutrient poor soil and vegetation.
-Unlike the surrounding woodlands that generally support animals only in rather low densities, the wetlands and floodplains of this ecoregion provide habitats to sizeable faunal populations, since food and water are abundant throughout most of the year.
-Large populations of waterbirds gather during the rainy season and numerous herd animals and carnivores still frequent the landscape.
-However, in a climate of rapid population growth and increasing need for land and natural resources, this delicate ecoregion may face increasing threat.
+Located within the miombo and mopane woodlands of the Central African Plateau, Zambezian flooded grasslands are an anomaly of productivity and abundance in a landscape characterized by nutrient deficient soil and associated vegetation.
+Unlike the surrounding woodlands that generally support animals only in rather low densities, the wetlands and floodplains of this ecoregion provide habitats to sizable faunal populations, since food and water are abundant throughout the majority of the year.
+Large populations of waterbirds gather during the rainy season, and numerous herd animals and carnivores frequent the landscape.
+However, in a climate of rapid population growth and increasing need for land and natural resources, this fragile ecoregion may face increasing threat.
 Several conservation measures...
 More »

 Drag and drop the content to change the order of featured content.
 The top nine will be displayed.